 I get asked a lot about how I begin my pet portraits – the initial stage is so important because the proportions and likeness can make or break the final piece, at the end of the day, I want it to look realistic and the client wants it to be a good representation of their pet!

 When I first began drawing, I would spend hours and hours free handing outlines and drawing out grids and then trying to erase the lines and guides.
 Now when I’m drawing for fun, I still like to free hand pieces (especially in acrylic and oils!), but when it comes to commissioned artwork, I don’t want to waste the time drawing out the outline freehand to find that when I start drawing, the proportions are off.
-I’d have to up my prices to account for the extra time too, and frankly – I just don’t enjoy it as much as getting stuck into the colours.
+I’d have to up my prices to account for the extra time it takes, and frankly – I just don’t enjoy it as much as getting stuck into the colours.

 The simplest way I’ve found to transfer my reference onto my paper is-